-Market for our Warrants:

-Currently, there is no public trading market for the Warrants included in the Units and there is no assurance such a market will develop.
-We have applied to have the Warrants listed on the Nasdaq Capital Market under the symbol "AGNPW" and recently received approval to list the Warrants on the Nasdaq Capital Market.
+Market for our Warrants: Currently, there is no public trading market for the Warrants included in the Units and there is no assurance such a market will develop.
+We intend on applying to have the Warrants listed on the Nasdaq Capital Market under the symbol "[•]W".
 The successful listing of our Common Shares and Warrants on the Nasdaq Capital Market is a condition of this offering.
 We do not intend to apply for listing of the Pre-Funded Warrants on the Nasdaq Capital Market.
 Without an active trading market, the liquidity of the Pre-Funded Warrants will be limited.

-Risk Factors:

-See "Risk Factors" and the other information in this Prospectus for a discussion of the factors you should consider before deciding to invest in our securities.
+Risk Factors: See " Risk Factors " and the other information in this Prospectus for a discussion of the factors you should consider before deciding to invest in our securities.

-Except as otherwise indicated, all information in this prospectus is based on 1,674,868 Common Shares outstanding as of May 6, 2022 and excludes the Common Shares being offered by this prospectus and issuable upon exercise of the Warrants, the Pre-Funded Warrants and Compensation Warrants and also excludes the following:
+Except as otherwise indicated, all information in this prospectus is based on 1,674,868 Common Shares outstanding as of March 21, 2022 and excludes the Common Shares being offered by this prospectus and issuable upon exercise of the Warrants, the Pre-Funded Warrants and Compensation Warrants and also excludes the following:

-- 144,250 Common Shares issuable upon the exercise of outstanding options, with a weighted-average exercise price of \$10.91 per share; - 356,587 Common Shares issuable upon the exercise of outstanding warrants with a weighted-average exercise price of \$44.98 per share; and - 15,053 Common Shares issuable upon the exercise of broker warrant units, with a weighted-average exercise price of \$35.00 per broker warrant unit.
+- 155,750 Common Shares issuable upon the exercise of outstanding options, with a weighted-average exercise price of \$11.02 per share; - 356,587 Common Shares issuable upon the exercise of outstanding warrants with a weighted-average exercise price of \$44.98 per share; and - 15,433 Common Shares issuable upon the exercise of broker warrant units, with a weighted-average exercise price of \$34.35 per broker warrant unit.